yopgaming/SIT.Core/README.md

 * Please do not hand over money expecting help or a solution.
 * This is a hobby, for fun, project.
 Please don't treat it seriously.
 * I know this is a semi-broken attempt but will try to fix as best I can.
+* An [Unofficial SIT Discord](https://discord.gg/VengzHxNmZ) is available.
+The community have teamed to help each other out and create community servers. **I am not part of this Discord**.

 ## SPT-AKI Requirement
 * Stay in Tarkov works requires the [latest AKI Server](https://dev.sp-tarkov.com/SPT-AKI/Server) to run.
 You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).